Excel Hide Formulas (Table of Contents)

 - Confirm Password dialog box will appear.
 Retype the password, which will help to prevent a typographical error in the password from locking the spreadsheet forever.
 Click OK.

 - Once the sheet is protected, the formula of the active cell will not be shown up in the formula bar.
 Thus the formulas in the cells are protected.
-Neither it can be seen or edited.
+Therefore, neither it can be seen or edited.

 - Whenever you want to make changes to the protected sheet, the following message will be displayed.